Wrightie/alpine-mariadb/README.md

 ## Credits

-This image is cloned from [nimmis/alpine-mariadb](https://hub.docker.com/r/nimmis/alpine-mariadb/), edited to match the locale and
+This image was cloned from [nimmis/alpine-mariadb](https://hub.docker.com/r/nimmis/alpine-mariadb/) and edited to match the locale

 ## What is MariaDB?